devskrate/devskrate/_posts/1999-05-27-samsung-student-program-offers-and-discounts.md

 <p align="center">
   <img width="45%" style="border:0.5px solid black" alt="Samsung Student Program" src="{{site.baseurl}}/assets/images/samsung/samsung-student-program.jpg">
 </p>
+*This is the mail we got from samsung

 + After comparing the prices with the e-commerce websites like Amazon and Flipkart, the prices are Rs 1000/- lower for smartphones.